-If the AC main is affected by nearby machines drawing large currents (such as large three-phase motors), you should use a surge-suppressor to prevent any unwanted noise voltage from being coupled onto the T100MD power supply.
+If the AC main is affected by nearby machines drawing large currents (such as large three-phase motors), you should use a surge-suppressor to prevent any unwanted noise voltage from being coupled into the T100MD power supply.
 The required current rating for the power supply depends mainly on the total output current, taking into consideration the peak current demand and the duty cycle of the operation.
-Normally, a 2 to 4A, 24V DC switching power supply should be sufficient.
+Normally, a 2A, 24V DC switching power supply should be sufficient.